alez007/alez007.github.io/react_typescript.md

  one but with sass / scss files
 - `ts-loader` allows Webpack to understand and map / pack .ts or .tsx files written with Typescript
 - `html-loader` allows Webpack to manipulate .html files
+- `url-loader` allows Webpack to transform small size files into base64 URIs, this is useful for images and fonts
+- `file-loader` is going to be used as a fallback to `url-loader` when the files are larger than usual and this loader will make sure that when we use `import` for images or files, these get transformed into proper URLs in the code and also get exported to the output folder
 - `clean-webpack-plugin` it's a Webpack plugin that will allow Webpack to clean the build folder before any subsequent build
 - `html-webpack-plugin` is a nice Webpack plugin that will clone out index.html file from ./src folder and put it inside the distribution folder after each build